Classic Cars, Movies, Music, and Other Stuff ...

 After this intro, Julie would walk on the stage, guitar in hand, to an appreciative audience.
 Her show featured other artists, of the same genre.
 It was the era of folk music, and she was the center of it.

 Julie’s accent had a slight British tinge, but was all-American from California no less!
 Spending so much time in the UK, she seemed to have picked up nuances of the British accent, or so it seems.
-Julie Felix’s personality was “poetically rebellious” compared to Nana, and not surprisingly, she was a big Bob Dylan fan.
+Julie Felix’s personality was “poetically rebellious” compared to Nana.
+Not surprisingly, she was a big Bob Dylan fan, whose songs she often covered.

 YouTube/Robin Sherwood

 Unfortunately, Julie Felix passed away in March 2020 in the UK, her adoptive country where she spent much of her life.
-Julie Felix was my introduction to folk music, and her name comes to mind whenever I hear it.
+Julie Felix was my introduction to a genre of music I was unaware of till then, and her name comes to mind whenever I hear its mention.
 Such was her impact.

-As a child, for me, Nana Mouskouri, and Julie Felix seemed annoyances to be tolerated on television.
+For me, back then, Nana Mouskouri, and Julie Felix seemed annoyances I barely tolerated on television.

 But now they have become icons, and an important part of those innocent days.
-Looking back, I can’t help being fascinated on how popular they actually were.
-As an adult I developed a newfound respect for them, and listening to their music takes me back immediately to the black and white TV and my days in Zambia.
+Looking back, I can’t help be fascinated on how popular they actually were.
+As an adult I developed a newfound respect for them, and listening to their music takes me back, immediately, to the black and white TV and my days in Zambia.